 "The transferability of credits you earn at Virscend University is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn in MBA or BS program is also at the complete discretion of the institution to which you may seek to transfer.
 If the degree or coursework that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer."
+This may include contacting an institution to which you may seek to transfer after attending Virscend University to determine if your degree or coursework will transfer."